chuyskywalker/grin-logger/README.md

 You likely need to change `/share/app` to where you've placed these application files on the host.
 You should also create a `logs` directory in the same location.

-> **WARNING** This runs in privledged mode to skirt around USB mounting/unmounting issues and maps the entire `/dev` into the container.
+> **WARNING** This runs in privileged mode to skirt around USB mounting/unmounting issues and maps the entire `/dev` into the container.
 Since this is really the only thing designed to run on the machine, though, hassling with the other workarounds wasn't worth the headache.

 One running, you should see a log file generated under `logs` -- you can tail this or do a fancy watch command like this: